Current midwifery supervision and regulation – the Nursing and Midwifery Council’s role

 How supervision works following a serious untoward incident

 The role of the Supervisor is to monitor and support the practice of each midwife for whom they are responsible, including development needs, whilst at the same time discharging their own duties as practising midwives.
 Their role is also to investigate untoward or serious incidents and determine whether action is required.
-This might include recommendations for how the relevant midwife might improve their practice (for example, through further training), or whether her fitness to practise should be called into question.
+This might include recommendations for how the relevant midwife might improve their practice (for example, through further training), or whether his or her fitness to practise should be called into question.
 The Midwifery Officer must be notified when an investigation is being carried out and the Supervisor must notify the Midwifery Officer what action is required (if any) upon completion of their investigation and seek further advice.
 In fulfilling this role, Supervisors are independent of their employers.

 How it works in other areas of clinical practice